snpsuen/BGP_Anycast_Cilium_SLB/README.md

 	</tbody>
 </table>

-Invoke a simple curl command to the service VIP, namely curl -s http://172.30.0.10, in a loop and keep track of which endpoint pod responds to the HTTP request.
+Invoke curl on the service VIP, namely curl -s http://172.30.0.10, in a loop and keep track of which endpoint pod responds to the HTTP request.
-It is observed from the command output that the HTTP traffic is distributed between the nginx pods (10.244.0.171, 10.244.0.56) on kind01 and those (10.244.0.190, 10.244.0.247) on kind02 in a fairly even manner.
+It is subsequently observed from the command output that the HTTP traffic is distributed between the nginx pods (10.244.0.171, 10.244.0.56) on kind01 and those (10.244.0.190, 10.244.0.247) on kind02 in a fairly even manner.
 ```
 keyuser@ubunclone:~/BGP_Anycast_Cilium_SLB$ for i in {1..20}
 do